For more information on determination letters and adopting a pre-approved retirement plan, see:

 I have an individually designed plan and would like to adopt a pre-approved plan.
 How do I make the switch?

-First, find a pre-approved plan and contact the sponsor or practitioner.
+First, find a pre-approved plan and contact the provider.
 An employer may adopt a pre-approved plan at any time during the applicable (defined contribution (DC) or defined benefit (DB)) six-year remedial amendment cycle (Revenue Procedure 2016-37, Section 19).

 What is the deadline for an employer to adopt a newly approved version of a pre-approved plan?